• Home

 Sorting Activities

 I LOVE doing sorting activities with my students.
 They are fairly easy to set up and easy to differentiate with color-coding.
 (Read my post on Color Coding for Differentiation to learn more about that.)
 For this particular unit, I did a safe and non-safe sorting activity.
-It served as double duty because I did a color version in class and sent the black and white version home to do with their parents.
-Gotta love that purposeful repetition.

 safe unsafe sorting